totiffany/totiffany.github.io/_posts/2018-03-01-The-Best-Bakeries-in-San-Francisco.md

 ---
 published: true
+description: >-
+  San Franciscans love their food, and bakeries are no exception.
+After we moved here I was thrilled to discover the variety of bakery options available.
+I truly believe a perfectly flaky, buttery pastry can be life-changing.
+Now anytime someone comes to visit us we take them to at least one of our favorite bakeries, and now I'm sharing the goodness with all of you!
 ---
 San Franciscans love their food, and bakeries are no exception.
 After we moved here I was thrilled to discover the variety of bakery options available.
 I truly believe a perfectly flaky, buttery pastry can be life-changing.
 Now anytime someone comes to visit us we take them to at least one of our favorite bakeries, and now I'm sharing the goodness with all of you!